BerkayDur/sales-tracker-hermes/README.md

 - **Amazon ECS (Elastic Container Service)**: Highly scalable container orchestration service.
 ECS is used to run the Streamlit dashboard, allowing for containerized application management and deployment.

 - **Amazon ECR (Elastic Container Registry)**: Managed Docker container registry that makes it easy to store, manage, and deploy Docker container images.
-ECR is used to store the Docker images for the Streamlit dashboard and other containerized components.
+ECR is used to store the Docker images for the Streamlit dashboard and each of the lambdas.

 - **Amazon SES (Simple Email Service)**: Scalable and cost-effective email service.
 SES is used to send email notifications to users when product prices drop below specified thresholds, ensuring timely alerts.

-- **Amazon EventBridge**: Serverless event bus that makes it easy to connect applications using data from your own applications, integrated AWS services, and SaaS applications.
-EventBridge is used to trigger the cleanup script and other scheduled tasks within the system.
+- **Amazon EventBridge**: Serverless event bus that makes it easy to launch applications using a schedule.
+EventBridge is used to trigger the cleanup script and the price checking ETL pipeline.

 ### Streamlit

-- **Streamlit**: An open-source app framework for Machine Learning and Data Science projects.
-Streamlit is used to build the user-facing dashboard, providing an interactive interface for users to manage product subscriptions, view price history, and add new products.
+- **Streamlit**: Streamlit is used to build the user-facing dashboard, providing an interactive interface for users to manage product subscriptions, view price history, and add new products.

 ### Terraform